 Myocardial infarction, commonly referred to as a heart attack, is a catastrophic event that leaves a profound impact on both the physical and emotional well-being of an individual.
 While medical advancements have improved survival rates, the effects of a heart attack extend far beyond the initial episode.
 Understanding the short-term and long-term consequences of myocardial infarction is crucial for patients, caregivers, and healthcare providers alike.
 This article delves into the multifaceted effects of myocardial infarction, exploring its immediate aftermath and the ongoing challenges faced by survivors.
 A heart attack occurs when blood flow to a part of the heart is obstructed, leading to the death of heart muscle cells due to lack of oxygen.
 The immediate effects of a myocardial infarction can be severe and life-threatening.
 Common symptoms include chest pain or discomfort, shortness of breath, nausea, lightheadedness, and cold sweats.
 Swift medical intervention is essential to restore blood flow and limit heart muscle damage.
-Immediate treatments such as thrombolytic therapy, angioplasty, and stent placement can help alleviate the acute effects of a heart attack [1-3].
-Following the acute phase, survivors of myocardial infarction often experience a range of short-term effects as they begin their journey toward recovery.
+Immediate treatments such as thrombolytic therapy, angioplasty, and stent placement can help alleviate the acute effects of a heart attack.
+Following the acute phase, survivors of myocardial infarction often experience a range of short-term effects as they begin their journey toward recovery [1,2].
+The heart's compromised function can lead to reduced endurance and physical capacity.